-Though the property is on a slope, no bedrock outcrops are exposed upslope of the property.
+The northern part of the property is at the top of the ridge, and though the remaining portion of the property is on a slope, no bedrock outcrops are exposed upslope of the property.
 As such, the rockfall hazard associated with the property is considered to be low.